sanderson66/CourseraDataCleaning/CodeBook.md

  Activity identifiers where translated to activity names using the list of activities provided.
 4. The large data set was reduce to a final set containing only variables with names that include “mean” or “std”, regardless of upper or lower case.
 This includes the mean of angular calculations.
+5. The final data set was created by taking the data in step 4 and grouping by subject and activity and then sorting by subject and activity.

 ## Data Set Generated ##
 The data set generate consists of 10299 observations where each observation includes the following